 This organization was founded by the Cat Fancier's Organization in 1968 to improve the health of cats.
 Under its current leadership, it has transformed it's mission to become a strong lobby for the spay/neuter of infant ("prepubescent sterilization") cats. (ref) It does not make its IRS 990 available online to the public.

 There was a time when veterinarians were in charge of setting policy within the veterinary practices that they owned.
 That is becoming less and less the case.
-More and more veterinary decisions are being made by publicly traded companies which are operated to maximize revenues.
-Neutering pets at any age is a substantial source of revenue. (ref) So is treating the many diseases that prepubescent sterilization encourages.
+More and more of your veterinarian's decisions are being made by publicly traded companies which operate to maximize revenues.
+Neutering pets at any age is a source of revenue. (ref) But treating the many disease that early-age sterilization encourages is where the big money lies.
+That treatment is expensive, there are no cures, so you have the client for life.
+To a shareholder, a CEO or a corporate accountant, current pediatric spay/neuter policies make perfect sense.

 Veterinary Corporation Of America was founded in 1986 by three MBAs from the human health care industry.
 Their 2016 revenues were 2.52 billion dollars.
 Their website brochure, as of this writing, makes no mention of the negative aspects of early spay/neuter.
 It downplays them or declares them false and sees no problem with pediatric spay and neuter. (ref)